-The complex development and manufacturing processes of a Composite Product can be separated into seven distinct phases.
+44 The complex development and manufacturing processes of a Composite Product can be separated into seven distinct phases.
 The phases 2 and 3 of the Composite Product life cycle cover the IC development and production:

-Site / Building Phase
+Site / Building phase

 Hwasung Plant Phase 2+3

 Giheung Plant Phase 3

 Onyang Plant Phase 3+4

 PKL Plant Phase 3

+TOPPAN Plant Phase 3

 HANAMICRON Plant Phase 3+4

 Inesa Plant Phase 3+4

+Eternal Plant Phase 3+4

 TESNA Plant Phase 3

 ASE Korea Phase 3+4

+SFA Plant Phase 4

+Table 1.1 S ites of the TOE life grale

-Table 1-1 Sites of the TOE life cycle
+Table 1-1Sites of the TOE life cycle

-- IC Development (Phase 2): - IC design,
+- IC Development (Phase 2):

+- IC design,

 - IC Dedicated Software development,

 - the IC Manufacturing (Phase 3):

 - integration and photomask fabrication,

 - IC production,

 - IC testing,

 - preparation and

 - Pre-personalisation if necessary

-- The Composite Product life cycle phase 4 can be included in the evaluation of the IC as an option:
+- 45 The Composite Product life cycle phase 4 can be included in the evaluation of the IC as an option:

 - the IC Packaging (Phase 4):

 - Security IC packaging (and testing),

-- Pre-personalization if necessary (if not done in phase 3).
+- Pre-personalisation if necessary (if not done in phase3).

 - 46 In addition, three important stages have to be considered in the Composite Product life cycle:

 - Security IC Embedded Software Development (Phase 1),

 - the Composite Product finishing process, preparation and shipping to the personalisation line for the Composite Product (Composite Product Integration Phase 5),

-Package in Phase 5 Description D 1 4.
-Loader dedicated for usage in Secured Environment only Package 1+ Note: (1) Package 1+: package 1 augmented with FDP_ACC.1/loader and FDP_ACF.1/loader (see[19]) Package 2 Loa Loader dedicated for usage by authorized users only
+- Package in Phase 5 Description

+Package 1+ Loader dedicated for usage in Secured Environment only Note: (1) Package 1+: package 1 augmented with FDP_ACC.1/loader and FDP_ACF.1/loader (see[19]) Package 2 Loader dedicated for usage by authorized users only